Chapter 2 BWV 20 O Ewigkeit, du Donnerwort

 There is still room, however, for a final, vivid musical image, the semi-quaver vocal phrase depicting flowing water----Wasser (bars 86-7).
 Life-giving water is present, but the sinful cannot reach it and the rich cannot buy it.

-It is a movement of great complexity and subtlety; every bar is an exquisitely wrought gem.
+It is a movement of considerable complexity and subtlety; every bar is an exquisitely wrought gem.

 The final chorale repeats the unembellished harmonisation of the seventh movement and the congregation may have joined in; we do not know what the custom was and contemporary opinions vary.
 Available instruments double the vocal lines, as is common practice.
 The text largely repeats the words and themes of the opening chorus; but now there is an element of hope----time has no end and I know not where to turn----nevertheless, take me when it pleases You.
 Thus this arresting cantata concludes on a note of resignation and acceptance and with a humble prayer for Jesus to receive us.

 Copyright: J Mincham 2010.
 Revised 2012 and 2014.